intel/intel-extension-for-transformers/README.md

 </div>

 ## 🚀 Latest News
-<b> <span style="color:orange" > NeuralChat, a customizable chatbot framework under Intel® Extension for Transformers, is available for you to create your own chatbot within minutes on multiple architectures.</span></b>
+<b> <span style="color:orange" > NeuralChat, a customizable chatbot framework under Intel® Extension for Transformers, is now available for you to create your own chatbot within minutes on multiple architectures.</span></b>

 NeuralChat offers a rich set of plugins to allow your personalized chatbot smarter with knowledge retrieval, more interactive through speech, faster through query caching, and more secure with guardrails.